-The main problem with isolation for your dog will be boredom, so finding ways of keeping them active is very important.
+The main problem with isolation for your dog will be boredom and possibly lack of exercise, so finding ways of keeping them active is very important.
 If you have space outdoors, take a look at our suggestedgames to play outside with your dog.
 These are all great to help keep your dog mentally stimulated and some of them will work indoors too.
 If you must isolate, think of it as an opportunity rather than a problem if you can - enrich that isolation!

-Isolation is a perfect time to work at home on your relationship and your training regime.
+Isolation is a perfect time to work on your relationship and training regime at home.
 Even without going out, your dog can learn the basics of a range of training exercises.
-Take some tips from this page and implement them!
-Then, when you can go out for walks, put things into action and do not let either you or your dog fall back into old bad habits.
+Take some tips from this page and implement them.
+Then, when you can go out for walks, put things into action and do not let either yourself or your dog fall back into old bad habits.

 Add more exercises to your repertoire to make training more fun and fulfilling.
-Add tricks and games, including lots of hunting games to add a bit of zest to your relationship.
-Again check the page on games here.
+Add tricks and games, including lots of searching games to add a bit of zest to your relationship.
+Again, check the games page here.

 Film or photograph your progress!
 This is a skill if you are alone with your dog – learn how and where to place the camera, and how to get the best shots.
 Teach your dog to pose by using your control skills and progressing them.
-Put your best shots online and see if you can get a shot for the Kennel Club’s #TongueOutTuesday on social media!
+Put your best shots online and see if you can get shot for The Kennel Club’s #TongueOutTuesday on social media.

-Gym balls are cheap and easily sourced on the internet from mainstream stores.
+Gym balls are cheap and easily sourced on the internet from mainstream stores – make sure they are ‘anti-burst’.
 This is another good one for ‘paws on’ and even at the more advanced level balance.
 Why not buy one for you and one for the dog?
+Alternatively, you can teach your dog to push a balance ball with their nose by placing a treat just underneath the bottom of the ball.
 Check out videos on the internet and give it a go.

 Do you have an old yoga mat in your shed gathering dust?
 Get it out and teach your dog to roll it out as if they were rolling out a carpet.
 Roll it up tightly and place a treat under the first part of the roll, let your dog sniff for the treat and as they do the mat will roll a little way back.
 Repeat a few more times and then add more treats further back in the roll so your dog learns to push the roll out to retrieve their reward.
 Once they have the idea, just one treat at the end is all it will take to keep them motivated in rolling out the carpet – if you don’t have a mat try a rolled-up towel.

-Make some homemade treats, there are lots of recipes on the internet.
-Your dog will be drooling, and you can use them for training or just to give your dog as a treat.
+Make some homemade dog treats.
+There are lots of recipes on the internet.
+Your dog will be drooling and you can use them for training or just to give your dog as a treat because they are special.

 All these treats?!
 Better work on cleaning your dog’s teeth!
 If it’s not a skill you have perfected then now is the time.
 Start by showing your dog the brush – reward your dog for their interest.
 Then slowly work towards being able to hold your dog’s head still, then the brush near the mouth and so on.
 Reward your dog for little touches around the mouth.
-Take your time and keep rewarding until you find your dog will offer his teeth for a treat!
-Put it on cue, it is a great party trick and will help if you do your Kennel Club Good Citizen Test.
+Take your time and keep rewarding until you find your dog will offer their muzzle for teeth cleaning, knowing they will receive a treat.

 Please note: there are many different ways to train your dog.
 This is just one method of teaching.
 If you are ever in doubt, please seek professional advice.